JetBrains/lincheck/docs/topics/progress-guarantees.md

-## Check the algorithm for progress guarantees
+[//]: # (title: Progress guarantees)

-An algorithm without explicit synchronization may still be blocking and checking for liveness bugs is a non-trivial task.
+An algorithm without explicit synchronization may still be blocking, and checking for liveness bugs is a non-trivial task.

-Consider a simple example: you have some data, with non-atomic reads and writes.
+Lincheck can help you check your algorithm for liveness bugs using model checking.

+Consider an example when you have some data with non-atomic reads and writes.
 One thread is updating the current data calling `data.write(newData)` and several threads are calling `data.read()`.

-To make reads and writes atomic without using locks, we use versions of the data and get the following algorithm:
+To make reads and writes atomic without using locks, you can use versions of the data and get the following algorithm:

 ```kotlin
 class DataHolder {